dustinmichels/mit-transportation-analytics/docs/setup.md

 java -Xmx2G -jar ~/dev/otp-2.6.0-shaded.jar [args]
 ```

-To make things simpler, we can create an "alias" for the first part of the command, allowing us to instead run from anywhere:
+To make things simpler, we could (optionally) create an "alias" for the first part of the command, allowing us to instead run from anywhere:

 ```sh
 otp [args]